Dan Norris: Spatial Development Strategy

-A major responsibility of WECA and the mayor is the development of a Spatial Development Strategy (SDS), which would guide major planning decisions in the area and thus development direction in the area.
+A major responsibility of WECA and the mayor is the development of a Spatial Development Strategy (SDS), which would guide major planning decisions in the area and thus development direction.
 The SDS is subject to unanimous WECA vote.
 A somewhat similar Joint Spatial Plan was previously being developed by the area's unitary authorities in a four-year process, and included building three new "garden villages".
 In 2019, the plan was withdrawn after the Planning Inspectorate criticised it as not "robust, consistent or objective".
 Consequently, producing a SDS for WECA to agree became a priority for the new mayor.
 The SDS covers the period to 2041, and was to have a 12-week public consultation before a public examination by the Planning Inspectorate in early 2023.

 In March 2022, Norris stated that the region's green belt was "not fit for purpose".
-He argued that there should be no overall green belt area reduction, but limited changes to extend urban areas in a few places should be permitted.
+He argued that while there should be no overall green belt area reduction, limited changes to extend urban areas in a few places should be permitted.
 At the time, there was a proposal by the owners of Bristol's Ashton Gate Stadium to build 500 homes on the neighbouring green belt as part of a "sporting quarter" development.

 The mayor and the leader of South Gloucestershire council disputed the amount of new housing proposed in WECA's forthcoming SDS, publication of which was deferred.
 In May 2022, Norris told the government that agreement of a SDS was impossible, blaming South Gloucestershire council for leaving discussions, which was denied by South Gloucestershire's leader.
 Subsequently, the three councils started developing their own individual Local Plans, which Norris had described as "parochial".